petersm8/CMSC388J-f20/projects/p4/README.md

    if they're already authenticated (they don't need to see the login page, then).
    Add the LoginForm and properly authenticate the user.
-If they're **not** successfully authenticated, ask the user to login again (don't give them hints whether the username or password was wrong).
+If they're **not** successfully authenticated, ask the user to login again (don't give them hints whether the self or password was wrong).
    If they are successfully authenticated, redirect to their `/account` page.

    In `login.html`, ask the user to register if they don't have an account